Loading...

 Physical Activity

-Engage in light physical activity, such as a short walk, after eating.
-This can help utilize the glucose in your bloodstream and reduce spikes.
+Engage in light physical activity, like a short walk, after eating.
+This can help improve insulin sensitivity and lower blood sugar levels.

 metabolic